abhimaniyar/halomodel_cib_tsz_cibxtsz/README.md

 ```
 or look at ```driver_cell.ipynb```.

 Hope you find this code useful!
+If you use this code in a publication, please cite https://arxiv.org/abs/2006.16329.
 Do not hesitate to contact me with any questions: abhishek.maniyar@nyu.edu